DNMaroni/DNMaroni/README.md

 <br>
 <p align="center">
-  Hey there 👋!
-My name is Daniel and i'm a Mid-Level Fullstack Developer.
+  Hey there 👋 I'm Daniel, a mid-level Fullstack Developer.
   <br>
   <br>
   Personal Website: https://danielmaroni.com
   <br>
   <br>
-  🎓 Graduated in Computer Science at <a href="https://upf.br/"> Universidade de Passo Fundo (UPF).</a>
+  🎓 I hold a degree in Computer Science from <a href="https://upf.br/"> Universidade de Passo Fundo (UPF).</a>
   <br>
   <br>
-  💻 I'm always learning new tools and technologies.
+  💻 I'm always exploring and learning new tools and technologies.
   <br>
   <br>
-  🧑‍💼 3+ years of experience-> Creating/Updating/Fixing-> Websites/MobileApps/WebSystems.
+  🧑‍💼 Over 4 years of experience in creating, updating, and maintaining websites, mobile apps, and web systems.
   <br>
   <br>
   From Brazil 🇧🇷